 Around 20 minutes by train, Party at the Palace at Linlithgow is within easy commutable distance from Edinburgh.

-Saturday’s line-up includes Squeeze, Tom Meighan, Bootleg Beatles, Gun, Sleeper, Carol Decker and many more.
-Whilst Sunday’s line-up features artists such as Boney M, Boyzlife, The Hoosiers, Stereo MCS, GBX, The Smyths and Kevin McGuire.
+Some artists from 2025’s line-up included Squeeze, Tom Meighan, Bootleg Beatles, Sleeper, Carol Decke, Boney M, Boyzlife, The Hoosiers, Stereo MCS, The Smyths and Kevin McGuire.

 FLY Open Air

-2025 sees FLY Open Air once again soaring into Edinburgh.
+2025 saw FLY Open Air once again soaring into Edinburgh.

-Taking place at the Ross Bandstand in West Princes Street Gardens, FLY will feature electronic dance entertainment.
-Some highlights from this year’s line-up includes &ME, Chaos in the CBD, Peach, Josh Baker, Effy, DJ HEARTSTRING, Sally C, and many more.
+2025’s event took place at the Ross Bandstand in West Princes Street Gardens, and featured electronic dance entertainment.
+Some highlights from last year’s line-up includes &ME, Chaos in the CBD, Peach, Josh Baker, Effy, DJ HEARTSTRING, Sally C, and many more.

 Listen Up